robertomanfreda/sproxy/README.md

     - Through this mode Sproxy is able to enable the Spring's built-in StrictHttpFirewall.

 ---
+###### Why should I use Sproxy?
+Because Sproxy provides several levels of security and conveniences!
+You could use it as a transparent proxy but enabling extra features.
+It can be extremely useful when you need to resolve CORS related issues or more generally when you need to modify both request or response headers.
+If you need to enable https for your endpoints you could simply enable https on Sproxy and he will take care of transporting traffic to others services in http reporting the responses to the client using https.
+It's useful when you need to restrict the access for specific urls, you can do it by using the MOD URL, mixing white-listing and black-listing.
+Improve security making Sproxy acts as a Web Application Firewall, it uses the powerful built-in Spring Boot StrictHttpFirewall.
+Others interesting features like session management and users authentication are coming, it will be possible to assign users credentials in order to restrict the access using both Bearer and Basic authentication.

+---
 ###### Sproxy and docker
-Project Sproxy is strictly connected to docker, all the development process was executed on it.
-So if you want to run it out of the docker context you are free to do it but you'll not find any useful information about configuration or other stuff here.
+Project Sproxy is strictly connected to docker in order to retrace the java WORA (Write Once Run Aniwhere) concept with extreme simplicity and portability.
+So if you want to run it out of the docker context (it's possible too) you are free to do it but you'll not find any useful information about configuration or other stuff here.

 Here's a minimal docker compose file (is everything you need) useful to run Sproxy:
 **docker-compose.yaml**